 The Switch is once again proving itself to be a haven for games that probably wouldn’t have been localized a generation ago.
 This time, it’s Eastasiasoft picking up the Compile Heart game Moero Crystal H. In doing so, it’s helped create a complete collection.
-Until now, it’s the only Genkai Tokki title to not get an English release, as the Asian English Vita version never happened.
+Until now, it’s the one of the Genkai Tokki titles to not get an English release, as the Asian English Vita version never happened.
 Which makes it, well, the most advanced and accessible version of the character-tapping fanservice RPG worldwide.

 Now, before I get into the actual review, a brief disclaimer: people going in should know that the Mature rating means mature.
 This is a game laden with innuendo and situations where the Monstia (monster girls) you’re tapping probably aren’t (initially) too happy with or consenting to the fact that you’re beating the clothes off of them in mini-boss and boss battles, then touching them.
 (They do consent after they join your party, as you might imagine.)
 You’ll see a lot and you’ll hear a lot, the rating is warranted, and it might make some people uncomfortable.